 The aspect key to the appeal of the magazine and which continues to prove popular nowadays was the gorgeous cover art.
 Early magazines from 1946-48 would explore a very avant-garde style, building on the ero guro publications from the 1920s and showing that despite their reputation, the magazines were far from being devoid of artistic merit.
 Many popular artists such as Seiji Togo would cut their teeth on kasutori magazines.
 Whilst this matched the mysterious vibe of the magazines, the general aesthetic would later shift into a more conventional pinup style for the latter half of the decade as American culture became more accepted and reduced censorship allowed for open depictions of scantily clad women.

 One of the first kasutori magazines to settle on a consistent format, which would be used as a prototype for many of its peers going forward, was “Bizarre”, first published in October 1946.
 The magazine would feature short stories, both romantic and humorous as well as essays on sex.
-Issue 2 of “Bizarre” would go down in history for being the first kasutori magazine to be banned with the articles “Mrs. H” (the story of a young man who stayed at a colonel’s house during the war and had an affair with his wife) and “Dynasty Amourousness and Humour” specifically targeted for their contents and illustrations.
-No specific details were given of the ban, so presumably, authorities took issue with the mere existence of the magazine and decided to make an example of it as an attempt to deter other publishers.
+Issue 2 of “Bizarre” would go down in history for being the first kasutori magazine to be banned with the articles “Mrs. H” (the supposedly true story of a young man who had an affair with the wife of the executed war criminal “Colonel H” during the war) and “Dynasty Amourousness and Humour” specifically targeted for their contents and illustrations.
+No specific details were given of the ban, so presumably, authorities took issue with both the political sensitivity and the mere existence of the magazine, deciding to make an example of it as an attempt to deter other publishers.
 However, given the already underground nature of the magazines at the time, it soon entered the black market at a quadrupled price, and the gained notoriety ensured that this specific issue would be reprinted throughout the decade.

 After “Bizarre” set the blueprint, most of the following articles would feature in a typical kasutori magazine: romance fiction, often accompanied by an illustration; sex/romance confessions; essays on sex/sex tips; and stories of strange or surreal encounters.
 One of the benefits of Japan’s American occupation would be an exposure to western culture, the influences of this can be seen plainly in kasutori magazines with many of them featuring pin-up style covers and perhaps most importantly the portrayal of kissing.